-The McKinney-Vento Act provides rights and services to children and youth experiencing homelessness, which includes those who are: sharing the housing of others due to loss of housing, economic hardship, or a similar reason; staying in motels, trailer parks, or camp grounds due to the lack of an adequate alternative; staying in shelters or transitional housing; or sleeping in cars, parks, abandoned buildings, substandard housing, or similar settings.
+The McKinney-Vento Act provides rights and services to children and youth experiencing homelessness, which includes those who are sharing the housing of others due to loss of housing, economic hardship, or a similar reason; staying in motels, trailer parks, or camp grounds due to the lack of an adequate alternative; staying in shelters or transitional housing; or sleeping in cars, parks, abandoned buildings, substandard housing, or similar settings.

-No child will be discriminated, stigmatized, or segregated in school due to the student being homeless.
-The homeless child(ren) will have all rights that a non-homeless child would have.
-Homeless students are those who lack a fixed, regular, or adequate nighttime residence and has the right and protection offered to homeless children and youth.
-All children and youth are documented at the district level, Northern Rush County Schools.

-A written procedure for parents/guardians and youth to appeal any decision made in dispute that has not been dissolved will file with IDOE.
-A form will be filled out by a parent/guardian or McKinney-Vento Liaison and sent to Education of Homeless Children and Youth State Director.
+No child will be discriminated against, stigmatized, or segregated in school due to the scholar being homeless.
+The homeless child(ren) will have all the rights that a non-homeless child would have.
+Homeless scholars are those who lack a fixed, regular, or adequate nighttime residence and have the rights and protection offered to homeless children and youth.
+All children and youth are documented at the Northern Rush County Schools district level.
+A written procedure for parents/guardians and youth to appeal any decision made in dispute that has not been dissolved will be filed with IDOE.
+A form will be filled out by a parent/guardian or McKinney-Vento Liaison and sent to the Education of Homeless Children and Youth State Director.

-NEW STUDENTS School Board Policy 104
+NEW SCHOLARS School Board Policy 104

-For the purpose of the policy, the principal of a newly enrolled student shall oversee the development of procedures to obtain and review the attendance and discipline records from the student's previous school(s), and shall treat such records as if the conduct of the student recorded therein had occurred within this school system.
-Similarly, the principal shall recognize a previous school's designation or determination of truancy, and habitual truancy, as well as any suspension, expulsion, or exclusion for misconduct.
+For the purpose of the policy, the principal of a newly enrolled scholar shall oversee the development of procedures to obtain and review the attendance and discipline records from the scholar's previous school(s) and shall treat such records as if the conduct of the scholar recorded therein had occurred within this school system.
+Similarly, the principal shall recognize a previous school's designation or determination of truancy, chronic truancy, and any suspension, expulsion, or exclusion for misconduct.

-NON-ENROLLED STUDENTS
+NON-ENROLLED SCHOLARS